How Much Will I Get for My Personal Injury Case?

 - Any laws broken by the person you’re suing.

-In a car or big truck wreck, damages are paid to you by the individual who caused your wreck – or they company they work for if they were driving a company vehicle.
+In a car or big truck accident, damages are paid to you by the individual who caused your accident – or they company they work for if they were driving a company vehicle.

 Your damage award can be agreed upon after a settlement between your personal injury attorney and the person responsible and/or their insurance companies.
 If no settlement can be reached, damages can be awarded to you during a jury trial.

-If you were hurt in a car or big truck wreck, call the personal injury attorneys at Tuggle, Schiro and Lichtenberger for help right away.
+If you were hurt in a car or big truck accident in Springfield-Decatur, Champaign-Urbana, Danville or anywhere in Central Illinois, call the personal injury attorneys at Tuggle, Schiro & Lichtenberger for help right away.

 Damages in Personal Injury Cases

-Most damages from car wreck or big truck wrecks are known as “compensatory.”
-This means that an attempt is made to put a dollar amount on all the ways you have been affected by the wreck or personal injury.
+Most damages from car accidents or big truck accidents are known as “compensatory.”
+This means that an attempt is made to put a dollar amount on all the ways you have been affected by the accident or personal injury.